Sorry, you need to enable JavaScript to visit this website.

 Pitch Lake of Trinidad

-In the Pitch Lake of Trinidad you too can walk on water.
-There’s nothing too biblical about it, the lake is just simply the world’s largest natural deposit of asphalt!
-The mechanics behind it is that the lighter parts of the oil are believed to evaporate, and then the bacteria grows and is added to the thick remainders.
+In the Pitch Lake of Trinidad, you too can walk on water.
+There’s nothing too biblical about it, the lake is simply the world’s largest natural deposit of asphalt!
+The mechanics behind it is that the lighter parts of the oil are believed to evaporate, and then the bacteria grow and are added to the thick remainders.

-Singapore’s fifty-five story infinity pool is three times the length of an Olympic pool, and perched on a boat shaped platform at the top of Marina Bay Sands three-tower development, the world’s most expensive hotel.
-The platform itself is longer than the Eiffel tower laid down and provides a breathtaking opportunity to look out on the whole country with mouth gapping awe.
+Singapore’s fifty-five-story infinity pool is three times the length of an Olympic pool, and perched on a boat-shaped platform at the top of Marina Bay Sands, a three-tower development, the world’s most expensive hotel.
+The platform itself is longer than the Eiffel Tower laid down and provides a breathtaking opportunity to look out on the whole country with gaping mouth awe.